 Guha et al (2015) Novel Pactamycin Analogs Induce p53 Dependent Cell-Cycle Arrest at S-Phase in Human Head and Neck Squamous Cell Carcinoma (HNSCC) Cells.
 PLoS One 10 e0125322 PMID: 25938491

 Do you know of a great paper that uses Pifithrin-α hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area